 4. The pressure relief valve setting may be incorrect (the normal pressure setting is 1.5 bar).
 Excess pressure causes the valve to open.
 Once this happens, you will have to replace the valve.

 5. Corrosion of the pipes, boiler tank, or valves will weaken the metal and cause the water to leak.
-Minor repairs can resolve the problem, but if the corrosion is wide spread, you may need to have the tank replaced or buy a new boiler.
+Minor repairs can resolve the problem, but if the corrosion is widespread, you may need to have the tank replaced or buy a new boiler.

-6. Poor installation, in particular bad soldering along the copper fittings, will cause the water to drip.
+6. Poor installation, in particular bad soldering along with the copper fittings, will cause the water to drip.
 If you have inherited a badly installed boiler system, re-installation may be the best solution.

 7. A leak from seals on internal parts could cause a leaking boiler, especially if these seals are old and corroded.